TanAlex/tech_notes/DockerSwarm/README.md

 The following simulate a simple fronttier webapp **Note:**
-- `extra_hosts` are the list of the hosts docker will put into the container's /etc/hosts file<br>
+- `extra_hosts` are the list of the hosts <br>Docker will put them into the container's /etc/hosts file<br>
-the sample lists external IP for the `redis`, `mongodb` and `consul` services.<br>
+This sample lists external IP for the `redis`, `mongodb` and `consul` services.<br>
-using `extra_hosts` will allow apps in docker container to communicate to external services
+`extra_hosts` will allow apps in docker container to communicate to external services

 - `constraints: - node.role == worker` set the service contains to run only in nodes whose role is a `worker`

 - `- "traefik.basic.port=5000"`  this is the port for our `webapp:1.1` service.
 This webapp listens and exposes on port 5000
 - `- "traefik.frontend.rule=PathPrefixStrip:/webapp"` this is Traefik setting for URL mapping.
-Any request to /webapp will be forwarded to port 5000 (the webapp service)
+Any request to /webapp will be forwarded to port 5000 (the webapp service itself)
 - `"traefik.backend=webapp"` set the name of the service Traefik will forward the request to, which is the service itself
 - `- "traefik.docker.network=okto_frontend"` this is the Docker `overlay` network which Traefik and all services use to communicate
 - `- "traefik.tags=traefik-fronttier"` is to set the `webapp` service to associate with the `traefik-fronttier` Traefik instance